 Last night, along with the collard greens, I served Cajun 15-Bean Soup.
-I made it a little differently than my usual recipe, so here’s my updated version.
-(The old version used Gimme Lean sausage, so if you’re into fake meats, you might want to check it out on the FFV website.
+I made it a little differently than my usual recipe, so here’s my updated version, including an Instant Pot version.
+The old version used Gimme Lean sausage, so if you’re into fake meats, you might want to check it out on the FFV website.

 (The sandwich in the background of the photo above is made with 3-Minute Chickpea Salad.)

 - 20 ounces dried mixed beans rinsed

 - 1 bell pepper chopped